wahlstedt/codebook/README.md

 ### Rule details
 #### Clues
-Your clue must be about the meaning of the words.
+Your clue must be a single word about the meaning of the words.
 You can't use your clue to talk about the letters in a word or its position in the list.

+If players agree, you can choose to relax the "one word" rule and allow multi-word names, compound words, titles, and acronyms.

 You can't use any part or form of an unfound word as a clue.

 Clue givers can't give any indication about whether a correct guess was the word they were thinking of for their clue, and must refrain from any comments or reactions that could assist the guesser.

 It is legal to assign 0 for clue number.
 But your partner must still select at least one word.

+#### Using previous clues
+You might not find all the words related to a clue because of a wrong guess, or the turn ended early because you didn't want to risk selecting a black word.

+When you select words, keep previous clues in mind.
+You don't have to pick words related to the current clue.
+You can select words related to any clue you have been given.

+When giving clues, your partner will have another chance to select words he didn't initially get, so it might not be necessary to give another clue for that same word.

 #### Out of words
 If all of your target words have been found, you notify your partner, who will now be the one giving clues on all remaining turns.